 - Set intermediate milestones and deadlines for yourself.
 For example, if you have a single deadline for completing a large research paper, assign yourself additional deadlines along the way for completing specific parts of it.

 - Identify your productivity cycles.
-People have different levels of productivity when it comes to different tasks at different times of the day.
+People’s ability to handle certain tasks varies based on factors such as the time of day.
 For example, it may be the case that you’re best able to concentrate on difficult tasks early in the morning, before you’ve started dealing with emails or minor administrative aspects of your job.
 You should take this into account as much as possible when planning and scheduling your work.

 Improve your environment: